 Do you feel ignored?
 Maybe even stupid for trying to interact?
-Right or wrong, it creates negative association stays with you and chances are you are reminded of it when you see that person again or even hear their name.
+Right or wrong, it creates a negative association that stays with you, and chances are you are reminded of it when you see that person again or even hear their name.

 The same applies to how your customers feel when they leave a comment on your Twitter, Facebook, Instagram, or any other social media platform.
 Whether or not you respond, how you respond, and how swiftly you respond all go into your customer’s experience in engaging with your brand.
 And it leaves an impression.

 So, to ensure that the impression your customers and followers have of your brand is positive, we are going to explore exactly why responding to social media comments is so important and how to make the most of your social interactions.